DATROWAY has serious Warnings and Precautions. Click here for more information.

 Warnings and Precautions

-The pooled safety population described in WARNINGS AND PRECAUTIONS reflects exposure to DATROWAY in 927 patients from TROPION-Lung05, TROPION-Lung01, TROPION-PanTumor01, and another clinical trial.
+The pooled safety population described in WARNINGS AND PRECAUTIONS reflects exposure to DATROWAY in 1365 patients from TROPION-Lung05, TROPION-Lung01, TROPION-PanTumor01, and other clinical trials.

 ILD/pneumonitis (locally advanced or metastatic NSCLC)*